tendermint/fundraising/docs/How-To/cli/README.md

 ## Synopsis

 This document provides a high-level overview of how the command line (CLI) interface works for the `fundraising` module.
 To set up a local testing environment, it requires the latest [Starport](https://starport.com/).
 If you don't have Starport set up in your local machine, see [this Starport guide](https://docs.starport.network/) to install it.
-Run this command under the project root directory `$ starport chain serve -c config-test.yml` or simply `$ make localnet.
+Run this command under the project root directory `$ starport chain serve -c config-test.yml` or simply `$ make localnet`.

 Note that [jq](https://stedolan.github.io/jq/) is recommended to be installed as it is used to process JSON throughout the document.